Your Right to Information

 2. Proactive Release

-Council is encouraged to make as much information of public interest as possible publicly available free of charge or at minimal cost. e.g. frequently requested information or information of public interest.
+Council is encouraged to make as much information of public interest as possible publicly available free of charge or at minimal cost, such as frequently requested information or information of special public interest.

 3. Informal Release

 Council is authorised to release information in response to an informal request, unless there is an overriding public interest against disclosure of the information.

 You are able to request access to Council information not available as open access information on Council’s website by completing and submitting an informal access to information request (pdf - 45.0 KB), or informal GIPA request.